Sean0418/connectopy/r-package/README.md

 ## How It Works

-This R package is a thin wrapper around the Python `brain-connectome` package.
+This R package is a thin wrapper around the Python `connectopy` package.
 It uses `reticulate` to call Python functions, so:

 1. **Any changes to the Python code automatically work in R** - no need to update the R package